hyperskill/hyperstyle-analysis-prod/README.md

 This repository contains several tools-helpers to work with data from the Hyperstyle platform:

 - [core](./core) module contains some common functions like pandas utilities or some common models
-- [templates](./templates/README.md) module contains algorithm for searching code quality issues in the pre-written templates.
+- [templates](./templates/README.md) module contains algorithms for searching code quality issues in the pre-written templates.
+- [data collection](./data_collection/README.md) module contains client for Stepik and Hyperskill.
+This module use platforms' APIs to extract information about following entities from the educational platforms.
+- [preprocessing](./preprocessing/README.md) module contains methods to preprocess and prepare data, collected from Hyperskill educational platform, for further analysis.

 ### Getting started